C3n7ral051nt4g3ncy/cURL_for_OSINT/README.md

 Let's do more tests using Google's IP address.<br>

-Below are the commands when you know the IP address you are searching for, and as an example, you want to just know the **city**.
+Below are the commands when you know the IP address of the target , and as an example below, you want to know the **city**.

 ```
 $ curl ipinfo.io/8.8.8.8/city